Geographic routing allows you to treat callers differently in your callflow, based on the geographic area they are calling from.

 Now that we have all three groups added, click anywhere on the canvas to save the widget.
 This takes us back to the callflow canvas.

-The geo routing widget now has a node for our Sydney Group, Newcastle Group and Perth Group, along with a catch-all node for callers that fall outside these three regions.
+The geo routing widget now has a node for our Sydney Group, Queensland Group and WA & SA Group, along with a catch-all node for callers that fall outside these three regions.

 Now that the nodes have been created we can add the custom call paths for each caller region.

 Add your call path for each option.
-For Sydney, we have added an IVR, Newcastle has a custom greeting before connecting, Perth just goes straight to an answering point and all other regions go straight to voicemail.
+For Sydney, we have added an IVR, Queensland has a custom greeting before connecting, and WA & SA just goes straight to an answering point.

 Make sure each callpath is fully complete, and ends in a Hang Up widget.
-You can see how to set these up in our other videos.
+You can see how to set up these other widgets in our other articles

 Make sure you also set up where callers from outside these three regions get diverted to.
 Because it is our main call centre, we will be sending these callers to our Sydney IVR.
-So we will connect the catch-all node to our Sydney IVR.
+So we will connect the catch-all node to our Sydney IVR (see image above).

 Ensure your callflow is 100% complete and then Save your callflow as Available to be ready for use.